second-state/crunw/README.md

 sudo chmod a+x running_wasm_in_kubernetes.sh
 ./running_wasm_in_kubernetes.sh
 ```
+Once this runs, please **DO NOT** close the terminal.
+You will need to open a new terminal to perform the rest of this demonstration.

 This above script will get you to the [start-using-the-cluster](https://github.com/second-state/crunw/blob/main/README.md#start-using-the-cluster) section.
+You can go ahead and open a new terminal and then continue from there.

 Otherwise, please continue with the following manual steps.